traquito/traquito.github.io/docs/pro/telemetry/README.md

 !!! note "Everything that follows using the Altitude example could be performed using Voltage, or any other measurement defined in the same terms."

 !!! example "Compaction example"
-    The computer representation of the Altitude value `100` takes 7 bits, 14% of your bit budget.
+    The computer representation of the Altitude value `100` takes 7 bits.

     Consider instead using an `index` into that list of possible measurements: